COVID-19 vaccination: FAQsCOVID-19 vaccination: FAQs

 Of course, if the person accompanying the patient has symptoms of cough, shortness of breath, sore throat, muscle pain or fever, then he or she cannot come with you to our hospital.
 We ask the patient, as well as the person accompanying the patient, to always wear a mask and to abide by the hygiene measures.

-Patients on wards are currently not allowed to receive visitors.
+Patients on the care ward may receive visitors again.
 For more information, please go to the general hospital website.

 - Blood drawing related to IV chemotherapy on day -1:we ask patients to firstcome to the consultation with the physician at the day hospital and only afterwards go to the laboratory for a blood draw.

 - Blood draws for patients with perioral therapy: patients who previously came in for a blood draw in the laboratory at our main campus one or two days beforehand will now have their laboratory draw done at home.
 The oncology coaches will keep their patients informed by telephone.
 We ask that patients be available at home from 7.30am to 4:30pm.

 We ask that patients with a scheduled admission for chemotherapy at the Hospitalisation Department contact the Oncology and Therapy Day Hospital before 9.30am the day before their admission to receive any information from the physician and to have a COVID swab done.